2010 United States House of Representatives elections in New Hampshire

-The 2010 congressional elections in New Hampshire were held on November 2, 2010 to determine who will represent the state of New Hampshire in the United States House of Representatives.
+The 2010 congressional elections in New Hampshire were held on November 2, 2010, to determine who will represent the state of New Hampshire in the United States House of Representatives.
 It coincided with the state's senatorial and gubernatorial elections.
 Representatives are elected for two-year terms; those elected served in the 112th Congress from January 2011 until January 2013.

-New Hampshire has two seats in the House, apportioned according to the 2000 United States census.
+New Hampshire had two seats in the House, apportioned according to the 2000 United States census.
 Both seats were held by Democrats in the 111th Congress.
-As of 2022, this is the last time Republicans have won both U.S. House seats in New Hampshire.
+Following the elections, Republicans flipped both seats.
+This was mainly do to Republicans running up big numbers in Rockingham County for district 1 and Hillsborough County for district 2.
+As of 2024, this was the last time Republicans have won both U.S. House seats in New Hampshire.
+Both losing Democratic candidates – Carol Shea-Porter and Annie Kuster – ended up being elected to their respective seats in the next election.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in New Hampshire by district:

 District 1

 Democratic incumbent Carol Shea-Porter was defeated by Republican nominee and former Manchester Mayor Frank Guinta on November 2, 2010.
+Guinta lost re-election in 2012 in a rematch with Shea-Porter.

 This district covers the southeastern and eastern portions of New Hampshire, consisting of three general areas: Greater Manchester, the Seacoast and the Lakes Region.
 It includes all of Carroll and Strafford counties, all but three towns of Rockingham County and all but two towns of Belknap County, as well as a small portion of Hillsborough County, and one town in Merrimack County.